zabaras/MH-MDGM/README.md

 ## Multiscale deep generative model (MDGM)

 To train MDGM, you can change the directory and run corresponding example (Gaussian/ Channel) for different scales:

-The list of the generative model realized in the paper (refer the paper for details):
+The list of the generative model realized in the paper (refer to the paper for details):

 | Gaussian        | Channel                        |
 | --------------- | ------------------------------ |